blagojce95/ml_project2/README.md

 ## Training models

-If you want to train some of the model for example the CNN model, just run:
+If you want to train some of the model with your own parameters, you can use the train_\*.py files.
+For example, for training CNN, you can use the following command.

 ```
 python train_CNN.py
 ```

-The model parameters can be changed by editing the `train_CNN.py` file and the model architecture by editing the `models/CNN_model.py` file.
+The model parameters can be changed by editing the params dictionary in the `train_CNN.py` file, and the model architecture can be changed by editing the build_model() method in the `models/CNN_model.py` file.

 ## Authors